emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 data has changed dramatically with the rapid pace of technology.
 This change has led to the development of a wide variety of data formats, dataset sizes, data complexity, data use cases, and data sharing practices.
-Improvements in high throughput DNA sequencing, sustained institutional support for large sensor networks [@Reid2014; @Hampton2013], and sky surveys with large-format digital cameras [@Eisenstein2011] have created massive quantities of data.
-At the same time, the combination of increasingly diverse research teams [@Adams2012] and data aggregation in portals (e.g. for biodiversity data, [GBIF.org](http://gbif.org/) or [iDigBio](https://www.idigbio.org/portal/)) necessitates increased coordination among data collectors and institutions [@Fraser2013; @Robertson2014].
-As a consequence, "data" can now mean anything from petabytes of information stored in professionally-maintained databases, through spreadsheets on a single computer, to hand-written tables in lab notebooks on shelves.
+Improvements in high-throughput DNA sequencing, sustained institutional support for large sensor networks [@Reid2014;@Hampton2013], and sky surveys with large-format digital cameras [@Eisenstein2011] have created massive quantities of data.
+At the same time, the combination of increasingly diverse research teams [@Adams2012] and data aggregation in portals (e.g., for biodiversity data, [GBIF.org](http://gbif.org/) or [iDigBio](https://www.idigbio.org/portal/)) necessitates increased coordination among data collectors and institutions [@Fraser2013;@Robertson2014].
+As a consequence, "data" can now mean anything from petabytes of information stored in professionally maintained databases, to spreadsheets on a single computer, to handwritten tables in lab notebooks on shelves.
 All remain important, but data curation practices must continue to keep pace with the changes brought about by new forms of data and new data collection and storage practices.

-While much has been written about both the virtues of data sharing [@Wolkovich2012; @Roche2014] and the best practices to do so [@White2013; @Goodman2014], data storage has received comparatively less attention.
-Proper storage is a prerequisite to sharing, and indeed inadequate storage contributes to the phenomenon of data decay or to "data entropy", where data, whether publicly shared or not, becomes less accessible through time
+While much has been written about both the virtues of data sharing [@Wolkovich2012;@Roche2014] and the best practices to do so [@White2013;@Goodman2014], data storage has received comparatively less attention.
+Proper storage is a prerequisite to sharing, and indeed inadequate storage contributes to the phenomenon of data decay or to "data entropy," in which data, whether publicly shared or not, becomes less accessible through time [@Pepe2014;@Vines2014;@Michener2012;@Michener1997].
+Best practices for data storage often begin and end with this statement: "Deposit your data in a community standard repository."
-[@Pepe2014; @Vines2014; @Michener2012; @Michener1997].
-Best practices
-for data storage often begin and end with, "deposit your data in a community standard repository."
 This is good advice, especially considering your data is most likely to be reused if it is available on a community site.
 Community repositories can also provide guidance for best practices.
-As an example, if you are archiving sequencing data, a repository such as those run by the National Center for Biotechnology Information (NCBI) (e.g. GenBank) provides not only a location for data archival, but also encourages a set of practices related to consistent data formatting and the inclusion of appropriate metadata.
+As an example, if you are archiving sequencing data, a repository such as those run by the National Center for Biotechnology Information (NCBI) (e.g., GenBank) not only provides a location for data archival, but also encourages a set of practices related to consistent data formatting and the inclusion of appropriate metadata.
 However, data storage policies are highly variable between